usha2405/Portfolio/README.md

 :star: Star me on GitHub — it helps!

 ## Features 📋
+- ⚡️ Fully Responsive
-⚡️ Fully Responsive⚡️ Dark / Light / System Theme Toggle⚡️ Smooth Animations with Tailwind CSS⚡️ Easy to Customize⚡️ SEO Friendly
+- ⚡️ Dark / Light / System Theme Toggle
+- ⚡️ Smooth Animations with Tailwind CSS
+- ⚡️ Easy to Customize⚡️ SEO Friendly

 ## Installation & Deployment 📦
 - Clone the repository and modify the content according to your requirement.